-Once the procedures are explained and the participants are introduced, the investigator will present the report of the investigation first, and be subject to questioning by the parties and the members of the hearing panel, including the Chair.
-In the event the Chair served as investigator for the complaint, the results of investigation will be presented by an alternate investigator.
+Once the procedures are explained and the participants are introduced, the investigator will present the report of the investigation first, and be subject to questioning by the parties and the EGP.
 The investigator(s) will be present during the entire hearing process, but will only be present during deliberations at the request of the Chair.
 The findings of the investigation are not binding on the panel, though any undisputed conclusions of the investigation report will not be revisited, except as necessary to determine sanctions/responsive actions.
-Once the investigator(s) is/are questioned, the Chair will permit questioning of and by the parties, and of any present witness.
+Once the investigator(s) is/are questioned, the EGP will permit questioning of and by the parties, and of any present witness.
 Questions may be directed through the panel at the discretion of the Chair.